jonaprieto/online-atps/README.md

 ````

-* Prove a small conjecture like this:
+* Prove a small conjecture (in TSTP format) like this:

 ````bash
 $ cat basic.tptp